jsummers/deark/readme.md

        number of seconds since the beginning of 1970).
     -opt extrlist:append
        Affects the -extrlist option.
+    -opt extract8bim
+       Extract Photoshop resources to a file, instead of decoding.
+For more information, see "8bimtiff" in the technical.md file.
     -opt atari:palbits=&lt;9|12|15>
        For some Atari image formats, the number of significant bits per palette color.
 The default is to autodetect.